willymcallister/willymcallister.github.io/_articles/topic-introduction.md

 comments: true
 ---

 Welcome to the study of electricity and electrical engineering!
-In this introductory sequence you will become familiar with the most important electrical concepts: charge, current and voltage.
+In this introductory sequence you will become familiar with the most important electrical concepts: charge, current, and voltage.

 You can also get your first exposure to the language we use for engineering numbers, units, and notation.

-Check out a summary of the math and science preparation that will get you ready for the best experience studying electrical engineering.
+Check out the summary of the math and science preparation that will get you ready for the best experience studying electrical engineering.

 ----